 The book is also quite durable since it’s padded.

-28. Happy Birthday, Little Pookie
+29. Happy Birthday, Little Pookie

 Birthdays are another fun milestone for toddlers as they start to understand what’s happening.
-While I really love the Lovevery book, Graham Turns Two, it’s part of The Companion Play Kit, and you can’t purchase it separately.
+While I really love the Lovevery book Graham Turns Two, it’s part of The Companion Play Kit, and you can’t purchase it separately.

 A good alternative on Amazon is Happy Birthday, Little Pookie by Sandra Boynton.
-I’m a sucker for Sandra Boynton books!
-My kids also adore the rhymes.

-29. The Companion Play Kit Book Bundle
+30. The Companion Play Kit Book Bundle

 One of my favorite Lovevery books is Leo and Melody at the Farm.
 It used to be a part of one of the play kits, but now it’s included in this book bundle, which is cool!